mrbuche/chain_breaking_polymer_networks/README.md

 # Installation

-The package is on [PyPI](https://pypi.org/project/chain-breaking-polymer-networks/) and may be installed using `pip3`:
+The package is on [PyPI](https://pypi.org/project/chain-breaking-polymer-networks/) and may be installed using `pip`:

-	pip3 install chain_breaking_polymer_networks

-## Extended installation

-Start by updating and then install Python 3:

-	sudo apt-get update
-	sudo apt-get install python3

-Next, install the pip package manger,

-	sudo apt-get install python3-pip

-and use `pip3` to install the packages that this packages will use:

-	pip3 install numpy
-	pip3 install scipy
-	pip3 install matplotlib

-Finally, install this package:

-	pip3 install chain_breaking_polymer_networks
+	pip install chain_breaking_polymer_networks

 # Basic usage